-- calibration plots, net benefit calculations, decision curves;
+calibration plots, net benefit calculations, decision curves;

-- special issues related to the evaluation of screening tests and programs
+> - special issues related to the evaluation of screening tests and programs; and

-- quantifying treatment benefits and harms using the result of randomized trials
+> - quantifying treatment benefits and harms using the result of randomized trials

+>

-Designing Clinical Research (EPI 202).
+> Designing Clinical Research (EPI 202).
 Exceptions may be made with the consent of the Course Director, space permitting.
 The course draws heavily upon clinical examples and may be more challenging for students without any clinical background.
 However, learning how to use clinical information to diagnose disease or predict outcomes and guide treatment decisions is an excellent way to introduce prediction in general.